x75/x75.github.io/_posts/2023-03-13-books-ai-ns-computing-taste.md

 stuff.
 Acoustemology then means, how we acquire knowledge about stuff acoustically, that is, through hearing.
 Essentially, you will often start hearing it first, when your car starts having a problem.

+I have this thing going in my robotics research which I call preverbal audio perception.
+Learning things about the world through hearing on a level fundamentally below language, parsing and understanding streams of words.
+I have always been puzzled by the general preoccupation with language as opposed to this analytical listening before there are words.
+It is not only much more interesting but also a prerequisite for language competence (that's a hypothesis).

 The pyramid of listeners was also particularly noteworthy and first seen here.